philtoms/short-circuit/README.md

 # dom-circuit

-The smallest, least opinionated, opinionated state management for DOM applications and other kinds of state machine.
+The least opinionated, opinionated state management for DOM applications and other kinds of state machine.

 `dom-circuit` is not a framework or a library, but a small utility function that helps to bind DOM elements and their attributes into a live circuit.

-It doesn't attempt to abstract over the DOM or its event system; nor does it provide any kind of event normalisation or facility to process event data.
-However, it does make a compelling case for fast-track binding to the minimal set of elements that influence an application's state and hence its behavior.
+The following example leaves out the HTML markup detail and item handling logic of a TODO application and focuses on the state changes that might be expected when these two aspects are brought together.

 ```
 import DOMcircuit from 'dom-circuit'